Pipe bursting is a modern, trenchless way to renew and replace pipelines

 NOT EVERY PLUMBING CONTRACTOR IS A PIPE-BURSTING CONTRACTOR

 A plumber who is experienced in fixing leaky drains, installing bathroom fixtures or unplugging toilets can go out and purchase trenchless plumbing equipment and read a few manuals.
 That may not be the contractor who you want to hire for a trenchless plumbing project.
-In the case of TrenchFree, trenchless plumbing what we do.
+In the case of TrenchFree, trenchless plumbing is what we do.
 We named the company TrenchFree because trenchless plumbing is our exclusive specialty.
-We’ve done hundreds of trenchless plumbing jobs over the past five years.
+We’ve done hundreds of trenchless plumbing jobs over the past seven years.
 If you need a showerhead replaced or a French drain cleaned out, we can recommend someone else.

 There’s more involved than just bursting pipes though.
 A pipe bursting contractor should know more than just how to burst pipes.
 The pipe bursting contractor should also understand the infrastructure and environment of the pipe system.
 The contractor should be aware of geology, soil conditions, tree roots and other underground infrastructure, such as buried gas lines, underground electrical, telephone or fiber optic cables.